 - Publish now -button added for published reports: When you configure a report to be automatically published, you can now press a button to force a publish of this report.
-This makes it easier set up automatically published reporting.
+This makes it easier to set up automatically published reporting.

-- Test run selectors enhanced: The test run selectors in the test case tree and in the test coverage view has been changes to a filterable picker for better usage when there are a large amount of runs in your project.
+- Test run selectors enhanced: The test run selectors in the test case tree and in the test coverage view has been changes to a filterable picker for better usage when there are a large number of runs in your project.

-- Tagging assets in table view: The new table views have a button which allows you to tag the chosen assets with tags.
+- Tagging assets in the table view: The new table views have a button that allows you to tag the chosen assets with tags.
 Earlier, the tagging in issues table worked in a way that it tagged all visible issues in the table.
 Now, the assets to be tagged can be chosen in the “batch edit mode” for more flexible usage.

 - Continue tour on the current view: The tour found in the Help menu of Testlab now starts & continues on the current view.

 - Results for run tests report: The report now allows you to set the time of day for starting time and ending time the results are reported from.

 Think of a situation where you would be unable to move in any way, communicate or interact with the outside world.
 You would be fully aware and able to think – trapped in your own body with your thoughts.
 Or, you can think of this but never really comprehend what it must feel like.